leeoniya/dropcss/README.md

 - About 175 "unused bytes" are due to vendor-prefixed (-moz, -ms) properties & selectors that are inactive in Chrome, which is used for testing coverage.
 - Purgecss does not support attribute or complex selectors: [Issue #110](https://github.com/FullHuman/purgecss/issues/110).

+A full **[Stress Test](https://github.com/leeoniya/dropcss/tree/master/test/bench)** is also available.

 ---
 ### Caveats

-- Not tested against malformed HTML (the underlying Fast HTML Parser claims to support common cases but not all)
-- Not tested against malformed CSS (the underlying CSSTree parser claims to be "Tolerant to errors by design")
+- Not tested against malformed HTML or CSS
 - There is no processing or execution of `<script>` tags; your HTML must be fully formed (or SSR'd).
 You should generate and append any additional HTML that you'd want to be considered by DropCSS.
 If you need JS execution, consider using the larger, slower but still good output, `UnCSS`.
 Alternatively, [Puppeteer can now output coverage reports](https://www.philkrie.me/2018/07/04/extracting-coverage.html), and there might be tools that utilize this coverage data to clean your CSS, too.
 DropCSS aims to be minimal, simple and effective.

+---
+### Acknowledgements

+- Felix Böhm's [nth-check](https://github.com/fb55/nth-check) - it's not much code, but getting `An+B` expression testing exactly right is frustrating.
+I got part-way there before discovering this tiny solution.
+- Vadim Kiryukhin's [vkbeautify](https://github.com/vkiryukhin/vkBeautify) - the benchmark and test code uses this tiny formatter to make it easier to spot differences in output diffs.